Australian High Commission

 If you have urgent travel, please contact us +678 22 777 for further advice.

-Guide for a child renewal passport application (PC8) by mail
+Guide for Child renewal passport application (PC8) by mail

 3. Parents proof of identity

-• Good quality photocopies of both parents’ identity documents that show their name, photo, signature and current address (i.e. both parents or those with parental responsibility for the child who signed section 17 on the application form)
+Good quality photocopies of both parents’ identity documents that show their name, photo, signature and current address (i.e. Both parents or those with parental responsibility for the child who signed section 17 of the application form.

 4. Print the application form

-• Print the child renewal application on plain white A4 paper, using blank ink only.
-Make sure the form has been printed in full and isn't cut off at the top or bottom of the page.
+Print the child renewal application on plain white A4 paper, using black ink only.
+Make sure the form has been printed in full and isn’t cut off at the top or bottom of the page.

 5. Signing the application form

-• Children 10 years or older must provide a signature unless there is a medical reason or disability that prevents them from signing.
+Children 10 years or older must provide a signature unless there is a medical reason that prevents them from signing.

 6. Guarantor